Littletonconnor/dot-files/README.md

 A file to store all your handy bash functions.

 **zshrc.local**
 A file to store all your local zshrc settings.
-This file is not tracked by git intentionally.
-I mainly use this for specific work settings.
+We check for this file in the main zshrc file and if it exists source it otherwise we do nothing.
+This file is not tracked by git intentionally and is useful for custom work settings.

 ## tmux